- Overview: Albania

 An Employer of Record is a great way to fill the gap if you are waiting for your entity to become official, allowing you to start working faster and legally employ your talent in Albania.

 An Employer of Record will act as the legal employer for the workforce in Albania and handle all administrative tasks such as tax filings, health insurance, visa applications, and work permits.
-This allows you to start working with your employee without waiting for your entity to be approved by the government.
+This allows you to start working with your employees without waiting for your entity to be approved by the government.

 What Services Does a Global Employer of Record (EOR) Provide?